Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/New-AMShowCardAction.md

 ```

 ### -Card
-Optional pre-configured card to show when the button is clicked.
-If not provided,
+(Optional) A pre-configured card to show when the button is clicked.
+If not provided, an empty card
-an empty card will be created with default properties.
+with default properties will be created.

 ```yaml
 Type: Collections.Hashtable